Lumarstar/AISG_Foundations_In_AI/Python Data Science Toolbox (Part 2)/2__list_comprehension_and_generators.md

 In short, generator functions are a powerful and customisable way to create generators!
 Click [here](https://realpython.com/introduction-to-python-generators/#using-generators)
 for more information on generators and generator functions!

+### When to use generators

+1. Streaming data

+When new data is constantly written into a file, using generators to retrieve data is very useful.